PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 The desire for a more private, individualized AI experience is palpable.
 Imagine an AI companion that knows everything about us—the nuances of our preferences, the contours of our lives—and yet remains inaccessible to others.
 It’s a delicate balance: harnessing the power of AI while safeguarding our privacy.
 As we journey toward this vision, we grapple with questions of trust, control, and the fine line between personalization and intrusion.

-## The DASSET-powered Data Hub
+## DASSET for Data Hub

-At PlanetX Labs, our mission is **Empowering Data Control and Monetization through Innovative AI Data Hub Solutions**.
+At PlanetX Labs, our mission is **to unlock the hidden value in the vast data reserves created by individuals every day.**.
 We aim to achieve our mission through producing the software platform for computer manufacturers to build a personal AI Data Hub, powered by the DASSET software platform.
-We aim to give users choice in deciding which computer manufacturer to purchase a Data Hub from, however regardless of which computer manufacturer they choose, any Data Hub powered by DASSET will work with one another.
+We aim to give users choice in deciding which computer manufacturer to purchase a Data Hub from.
+Regardless of which computer manufacturer they choose, any Data Hub powered by DASSET will work with one another.

 The DASSET software platform is designed to achieve the following core scenarios:

-### 1 - Sync cloud & device data
+### 1 - Centralized data management

 During the set-up process of the Data Hub, users are guided to connect to their clouds (OneDrive, Google Drive and Dropbox initially) to sync the data from their clouds to the Data Hub.
 Users can continue to use their cloud services as they normally do, and updates will be synced to and from the Data Hub.